Last Updated July 28, 2020

 Dateline: Cancun, Mexico

 Airport customs claimed that they could no longer come to the UK and stay there if they were together.
 Of course, as anyone would do in this situation, they freaked out and left.
-They both went to Portugal where they got a second residency in just a matter of days.
+They both went to Portugal where they got a second residence in just a matter of days.

 Yes, I said days.

-Officially, to get a residence permit in Portugal it’s enough to declare under oath that you have enough money to live there.
+Officially, to get a residence permit in Portugal, it’s enough to declare under oath that you have enough money to live there.
 When Tim told the desk clerk that he had enough money to live in the country without working there, she looked at him suspiciously and asked to see his bank account.
-He had enough money.

 And just like that, they were given non-habitual residence.

 The United Kingdom

-The program certainly isn’t cheap – personally, a week or so for a shopping spree every year or two is enough – but to each his own.
+The program certainly isn’t cheap – personally, a week or so in the UK for a shopping spree every year or two is enough – but to each his own.

 If you can meet that requirement, you then choose to either invest two million EUR with a five-year stay for settlement (IRL), five million EUR with a three year IRL, or 10 million EUR with a two year IRL.

 After choosing your investment tier, you must invest a minimum of 75 percent of your investment in UK government bonds, share capital or loan capital in active and trading companies.

 While the timeline toward citizenship has increased in recent years, the cost to obtain a residence permit in Belgium has gone down.
-The country now requires less paid-up capital in a new venture and has changed rules regarding minimum salary for those seeking residence.
+The country now requires less paid-up capital in a new venture and has changed rules regarding the minimum salary required for those seeking residence.

 You can obtain residency in Belgium by starting a small business with as little as €12,400 in paid-up capital if you’re also able to hire at least one part-time employee.
 Your other option is to demonstrate that you have “significant means” to support yourself or roughly €1 million in the bank.

-As a non-EU citizen, it is best to first apply for a long-stay visa and then apply for Belgian residency.
-It will be easier, in the long run, to obtain the residency after living there on a visa.
+As a non-EU citizen, it is best to first apply for a long-stay visa and then apply for Belgian residence.
+It will be easier, in the long run, to obtain permanent residence after living in Belgium on a visa.

 The residence could cost you upwards of 400,000 EUR just in application fees and can take three to four months to process.
-If you want to obtain residency here, it is easiest if you are an investor, entrepreneur, or you are self-employed.
+If you want to obtain a European residence permit here, it is easiest if you are an investor, entrepreneur, or you are self-employed.

 The Malta Residence and Visa Programme (MRVP) has three minimum requirements:

-Your other option is to go through the Global Resident Programme.
-The program requires that you prove sufficient funds (which is currently an unspecified amount), obtain EU health insurance, and either rent or purchase a property.
+This program requires that you prove sufficient funds (which is currently an unspecified amount), obtain EU health insurance, and either rent or purchase a property.
 The maximum investment required for this program is €275,000 for a home purchase or €9,600 a month for rent.

-The Golden Residence Program includes doing one of these three things: The purchase of real estate worth a minimum of 500,000 EUR, an investment of a minimum of one million EUR into a Portuguese bank account or flexible investment, or the creation of at least ten jobs in Portugal.
+The Golden Visa Program includes doing one of these three things: The purchase of real estate worth a minimum of 500,000 EUR, an investment of a minimum of one million EUR into a Portuguese bank account or flexible investment, or the creation of at least ten jobs in Portugal.

-After five years you will be a permanent resident.
-After one year of permanent residency, you may apply for citizenship.
+After five years, you will be a permanent resident.
+Then, after one year of permanent residence, you may apply for citizenship.
 If you’re just looking for a tax residence, check out Portugal’s non-habitual residence program that Tim and his girlfriend were able to obtain.

-Getting Bulgarian residence will give you all the rights of a Bulgarian citizen except the right to vote.
+Getting a Bulgarian residence permit will give you all the rights of a Bulgarian citizen except the right to vote.
 You will also be able to enter and leave the country as many times as you wish without visas.